 Although LTL freight shipments are a flexible, cost-effective method of shipping for ecommerce businesses, there are a few considerations to keep in mind when exploring LTL shipping.
 Here are some answers to frequently asked questions about LTL freight.

 FTL refers to full truckload.
 Unlike LTL, which includes shipments from multiple shippers that share one trailer space, FTL freight is when one shipper utilises the full truck.
 FTL shipments are typically used for ten or more pallets, or if the pallets are oversized or particularly heavy.

 Another reason to choose FTL would be when the timeframe for delivery is tight.
 LTL shipments can take longer given they move between different trucks during their journey.
 FTL freight stays on the same truck the entire time, so the route to delivery is more direct and faster.

 While transit times for LTL are affected by a few factors, here are the typical timelines by route:

 - Regional: takes 2-4 business days

 - Cross-country: takes 4-6 days

-While the total distance being covered is a good starting point in determining shipping duration, LTL carriers can vary on total time.
-All carriers must contend with the following:
+While the total distance being covered is a good starting point in determining shipping duration, LTL couriers can vary on total time.
+All couriers must contend with the following:

 - Laws and regulations: Speed limits, traffic laws, and regulations that establish how long it’s safe for a driver to be behind the wheel in a day and limit the number of miles a truck driver can cover each day.